 Who am I?

-I'm a violinist/composer/music theorist recently graduated from the Eastman School of Music, as well as a self-taught programmer that focuses on web development.
+I'm a violinist/composer/music theorist that upon graduation from the Eastman School of Music became a full-time coder.

 Currently, I am a Software Engineer at Epicom in Austin, TX.